longhorn/longhorn/chart/ocp-readme.md

   - Something to circle back on is network polices and which components can have their privileges reduced without impacting functionality.
     - The UI probably can be for example.
 - On OCP / OKD, the Operating System is Managed by the Cluster
-- openshift/oauth-proxy container image needs to be updated
+- openshift/oauth-proxy for authentication to the Longhorn Ui
+  - **⚠️** This provides access to ALL Authenticated users, this should be scoped down if required.
+    - TODO: Validate Scope Down
 - Option to use separate disk in /var/mnt/longhorn
 - Exposing longhorn ui via oauth-proxy
 - Adding finalizers for mount propagation